yafred/lichess-blind-mode/docs/tutorial.markdown

 * **Agree** to follow all Lichess rules and policies.
 * **Check the “I am human” box** to confirm you're not a bot (this uses **hCaptcha**, which is partially accessible and offers options for visually impaired users).

 Registration is completely free and takes just a minute.
-Once completed, you can start playing right away — **no email verification is required** to activate your account.
+Once completed, you can start playing right away.

 #### A Note on hCaptcha Accessibility